owncloud-archive/documentation/admin_manual/configuration_server/harden_server.rst

      Header always add Strict-Transport-Security "max-age=15768000"
   </VirtualHost>

-It shall be noted that this requires that the ``mod_headers`` extension to be installed.
+This requires the ``mod_headers`` extension in Apache.

 Proper SSL configuration
 ************************

-Default SSL configurations by web servers are often not state-of-the-art and require fine-tuning for an optimal performance and security experience.
+Default SSL configurations by Web servers are often not state-of-the-art, and require fine-tuning for an optimal performance and security experience.
 The available SSL ciphers and options depend completely on your environment and thus giving a generic recommendation is not really possible.